JEmmert10/SMU-Module-01-Challenge/README.md

 * **Acceptance Criteria**: These are the requirements that you must meet to satisfy the scope of work.
 * **Mock-up**: This is an image or animation that demonstrates the design and functionality of the web application that you'll build for the Challenge.

 * **Submission**: You'll submit your completed Challenge for review.

 ## MY Task
-This week is an odd-numbered week, so my Challenge is an on-the-job ticket&mdash;meaning that you'll begin with starter code that you need to modify.
+This week my Challenge is an on-the-job ticket&mdash;meaning that I will begin with starter code that I need to modify.
+I started by fixing the html structure first, then moved over to the .css to make it match the html structure.
+Next, created my readme.md for the repository.
+Finally I submitted my live site and GitHub repository URL's to be graded.
+Both links to my live site URL, my GitHub repository URL and the starter code GitHub repository URL are linked in the credits.

 ## User Story